Alibaba is the world’s largest e-commerce marketplace and offers a rich variety of wholesale suppliers to source products to sell.

 However, you may have to pay a high price for your sample because the supplier must create them by hand.
 But it’s better to pay for a few sample orders to compare than to place a large order and find yourself disappointed.

-While the sample will be expensive, most vendors will allow you to apply the cost of your sample towards your first bulk order.
+While the sample may be expensive, most vendors will allow you to apply the cost of your sample towards your first bulk order.

 Here are some of the things you want to find out as you contact suppliers:

-- Sample pricing: In many cases, you will have to pay for samples.
-Find out what the cost will be.
+• Sample pricing: In many cases, you will have to pay for samples.
+Alibaba should display the cost per unit for samples.
+Just make sure you also consider the cost of shipping.

-- Payment requirements: Find out how you will be required to pay.
-Try to keep the transaction through Alibaba, especially if it is up front.
-Find out, too, if you can work out other payment plans later if you establish an on-going relationship.
+• Payment requirements: Find out how you will be required to pay.
+Try to keep the transaction through Alibaba, especially if it is a large up front payment.
+Find out, too, if you can work out multiple payment methods later if you establish an on-going relationship.

 With that in mind, here are some guidelines on how to contact a supplier on Alibaba.